rynbrd/r51-ecu/README.md

-# Nissan Pathfinder R51 Head Unit Adapter
+# Nissan Pathfinder R51 Systems

-This repo contains documentation and code to turn an Arduino into a CAN Bus climate control adapter for the Nissan Pathfinder R51 (2005 - 2012).
-This is compatible with Pathfinders that came stock with the screen based infotainment systems.
-This adapter allows the replacement of the infotainment system and will not work with the infotainment system installed.
+This repo contains documentation and code to allow integration of custom ECU's into the Nissan Pathfinder R51 (2005 - 2012).
+Some of these integrations may work with other Nissan vehicles (Armada, QX56, etc) but have not been tested.

-This system may be compatible with with other Nissan models (Armada, QX56, etc) of the same years.

-## Arduino Hardware
+## Head Unit and Climate Control

+The [climate] directory contains an Arduino sketch that allows the stock LCD screen infotainment system to be replaced by an aftermarket head unit.
+It replaces the climate control systems with [RealDash].
+The stock infotainment system must be removed for this to operate properly.

 The software targets the Arduino Lenoardo compatible [CAN Bed v1] but should work with any MCP2515 implementation with some small updates.

-## Software Interface

 The software exposes a serial protocal compatible with [RealDash].

-_Serial protocol TBD._
+Serial protocol TBD.

 ## Vehicle Details